adonisjs/v5-docs/content/guides/models/crud.md

+---
+summary: Perform CRUD operations using the Lucid data models.
+---

 Lucid models make it very easy to perform CRUD operations and also define lifecycle hooks around each operation.

 This guide covers 80% of the use cases.
 However, do make sure to check the [Model API docs](../../api/orm/base-model.md) docs for all the available methods.